 Like most other Latin American countries, there are extremely lucrative opportunities to be explored when exporting to Argentina.
-However, there are also many pitfalls when in an experienced Shipper or Freight Forwarder attempts to go there for the first time.
-There are many important factors to consider, and here we explore some of the ups and downs.
+However, there are also many pitfalls if an inexperienced Shipper or Freight Forwarder attempts to go there without the required knowledge.
+There are many important factors to consider, and here we explore some of the ups and downs when exporting your goods to Argentina, the South America’s second largest economy.

 Although improvements are being made, there still exist some pronounced challenges that businesses encounter when exporting to Argentina or doing business there.
 Among these, we find: